UIUC-iSchool-DataStories/is457_acuacg_spring2025/week03/lecture2p5.md

 Summaries will be posted on the Miro board for this in class activity.

+notes:
+use about 10 minutes to explore the data together

+We'll be pulling from these (and other datasets) for your first minor project next week

+1. find interesting data
+1. answer these questions together
+1. you do *not* have to do any visualizations with this data at this step (some of the websites will have their own viz options as well)

+**more about this next week and/or later today based on time!!**

+---

+# Data Sources

+We will will divide into groups and explore:

+ * data.world
+ * data.gov
+ * data.illinois.gov
+ * data.humdata.org

+Prepare an introduction to between one and three datasets you identify that you are interested in exploring.
+Think about these things:

+ * What format is the data in?
+ * What is the type of data (rows, columns, connectivity, etc)
+ * What story might be hidden?

+Summaries will be posted on the Miro board for this in class activity.

+You can use other datasets *however* be sure to check with the instructional team -- not all datasets have stringent enough provenance information to be trusted!

 Be prepared to share what you find!

 notes:
 use about 10 minutes to explore the data together

+We'll be pulling from these (and other datasets) for your first minor project next week

 1. find interesting data
 1. answer these questions together